raml-org/raml-spec/versions/raml-10/raml-10.md

    HomeAnimal: [ HasHome | IsOnFarm ,  Dog | Cat | Parrot ]
 ```

-A union type MAY use facets defined by any of its member types as long as all member types in the union accept those facets.
+A union type MAY use facets defined by any of its member types as long as all member types in the union accept those facets, for example:

-For example:

 ```yaml
 types: